decentralized-identity/did-siop-browser-ext/README.md

 * Not rely on any intermediaries (private or public OPs)

 ### Protocol Flow ###
-* User click on a button on RP Application to login to RP using SIOP DID
+* User click on a button on RP Application to login to RP using DID SIOP
-* This initiate a redirection to SIOP DID (in this case the browser extension) (_*openid://<SIOP Request>*_)
+* This initiate a redirection to DID SIOP (in this case the browser extension) (_openid://<SIOP Request>_)
-* The SIOP generate a response _*<SIOP Response>*_ based on the DID Method it supports.
+* The DID SIOP generate a response _*<SIOP Response>*_ based on the DID Method it supports.
 This response is signed using 'ES256K-R' (optional Encryption capabilities will be introduced later)

 ## See in Action ##
-Follow steps below to see the SIOP in action.
+Follow steps below to see the DID-SIOP in action.
-Note: _Please note, the current version of SIOP DID available only as a Chrome Extension and tested on  Version 80.0.3987.163_
+Note: _Please note, the current version of DID-SIOP available only as a Chrome Extension and tested on  Version 80.0.3987.163_

 - Download the Chrome Extension from [this link](https://drive.google.com/file/d/1JdUYNxjan7pE_W4qB4dUHZdCuG1_056s/view?usp=sharing)
 - Manually install the downloaded extension to your browser ([steps to follow](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)).
 With successful installation you will see a extension icon with a D letter in it.